 The grade of I (Incomplete) may be used under special circumstances on a temporary basis when a student needs additional time on course assignments.
 To receive a temporary course grade of Incomplete, students must petition the professor, their faculty advisor, and the dean.
 Students must complete the petition and obtain the appropriate signatures unless they are physically unable.
 The completed petition must be delivered to Academic Affairs before the last day of regularly scheduled classes (before finals week) as listed on the Academic Calendar.
-It is strongly recommended that students deliver the petition to Academic Affairs for review at least one week prior to this deadline as lack of sufficient lead time may result in the denial of the petition.
+In intensive terms, the signed petition for incomplete must be delivered to Academic Affairs prior to the deadline for grading for that term (three weeks following the end of the intensive term or, in the case of D.Min. courses, two months).
+It is strongly recommended that students deliver the petition to Academic Affairs for review at least one week prior to this deadline as insufficient lead time may result in the denial of the petition.
 The dean may ask to confer directly with the student, faculty advisor, and/or instructor before making a decision.